 Defining these goals before you start a campaign will ensure you have the right tasks in place and don’t waste any time or funds.

-Now that you’ve gone through your checklist of pre-marketing tasks and objectives, it’s time to tackle the essentials of online marketing for dentists.
+Now that you’ve gone through your checklist of pre-marketing tasks and objectives, it’s time to tackle the essentials of digital marketing for dentists.
 Each of the following pieces are equally important to the success of your dental marketing campaign, so none of them can be ignored or downplayed.

 It’s not enough to have any website for your dental practice; you need a site that’s properly optimized, mobile friendly, and fast.
 All of these things will send the right signals to Google and help ensure your site isn’t penalized or deprioritized.
 This will also increase the chances visitors to your site have a great experience.